Charles Johnson (fighter)

-Charles Anthony Johnson (born January 10, 1991) is an American mixed martial artist and former boxer who currently competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
+Charles Anthony Johnson (born January 10, 1991) is an American mixed martial artist and former professional boxer who currently competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
 He is a former Legacy Fighting Alliance (LFA) flyweight champion.
-As of November 18, 2025, he is #12 in the UFC flyweight rankings.
+As of August 18, 2026, he is #14 in the Meta UFC flyweight rankings.

 Background

 Johnson was born in Topeka, Kansas, and moved to St. Louis, Missouri, at the age of four.
-During high school, he was selected to represent his state in wrestling, cross country, long distance running, and sprinting, and was a star athlete, competing in the state championships in American football.
+During high school, he was selected to represent his state in wrestling, cross country, long distance running, and sprinting, and was competing in the state championships in American football.

 Mixed martial arts career

 Early career

 Starting his professional career in 2016, Johnson fought under various promotions, most notably Legacy Fighting Alliance.

 On July 2, 2021, Johnson faced Yuma Horiuchi in the LFA flyweight interim championship match at LFA 110, winning the title by split decision in 5 rounds.

 On August 27, 2021, Johnson faced challenger Juan Camilo in the LFA flyweight title match at LFA 114, winning by TKO in the second round with punches.
 He successfully defended the interim title for the first time, and after the match, regular champion Victor Altamirano moved to UFC, and Johnson was recognized as the regular champion.

 On January 21, 2021, Johnson faced challenger Carlos Mota in the LFA flyweight title match at LFA 122, fighting a fierce battle and winning by TKO with a right straight in the fifth round.
 He successfully defended the title for the first time.